Japan Music Marketing Promotion and Distribution Resources

 Other ways to "Japanify" your product is to put a sticker printed with Japanese text on the packaging or directly adding the Japanese to the packaging design for printing.
 Your CD or record manufacturing/printing company should provide you with some options for packaging, printing and labeling.
 You can also enhance your product by including collector stickers, posters or liner notes in Japanese as well.

-Create a free Japanese Website to Sell Your Music and Merch in Japan
+Create a free Artist website to promote your music and merch in Japan